Complexity of $C_k$-coloring in hereditary classes of graphs: Introduction

 \section{Introduction}

 For graphs $G$ and $H$, a {\em homomorphism from} $G$ {\em to} $H$ is a mapping $f:V(G)\rightarrow V(H)$ such that $f(u)f(v)\in E(H)$ for every edge $uv\in E(G)$.
+An {\em isomorphism from} $G$ {\em to} $H$ is a bijection $f:V(G)\rightarrow V(H)$ such that $f(u)f(v)\in E(H)$ if and only if $uv\in E(G)$.
 It is straightforward to see that if $H$ is a complete graph with $k$ vertices, then every homomorphism to $H$ is in fact a $k$-coloring of $G$ (and vice versa).
 This shows that homomorphisms can be seen as a generalization of graph colorings.
 Because of that, a homomorphism to $H$ is often called an {\em $H$-coloring}, and vertices of $H$ are called {\em colors}.
 We also say that $G$ is {\em $H$-colorable} if $G$ has an $H$-coloring.

 In what follows, the target graph $H$ is always fixed.
 We are interested in the complexity of the following computational problem, called \col{H}.